xitrum-framework/sclasner/README.rst

 ::

-  val acc = Scanner.foldLeft("sclasner.cache", Seq.empty, f)
+  val acc = Scanner.foldLeft("sclasner.cache", Seq.empty, entryProcessor)

-If sclasner.cache exists, ``f`` will not be run.
-Otherwise, ``f`` will be run and the result will be serialized to the file.
-If you want to force ``f`` to run, just delete the cache file.
+If sclasner.cache exists, ``entryProcessor`` will not be run.
+Otherwise, ``entryProcessor`` will be run and the result will be serialized to the file.
+If you want to force ``entryProcessor`` to run, just delete the cache file.

-If the cache file cannot be serialized (serialized classes are older than the current version), it is deleted and updated.
+If the cache file cannot be successfully deserialized (for example, serialized classes are older than the current version of the classes), it will be automatically deleted and updated (``entryProcessor`` will be run).

-Note that the result of ``f`` must be serializable.
+For the result of ``entryProcessor`` to be written to file, it must be serializable.

 Cache in development mode
 -------------------------